tkl0000/thomas-li/posts/first_post.md

 ---
 title: "My First Post"
-date: "2024-12-07"
+date: "2024-12-08"
-description: "This is my first post I think"
+description: ""
 ---

-Hello
+Hey Guys,

+Welcome to my first post on this page!

+Stanford REA comes out in less than a week.
+Probably next Friday.

+If you're reading this I love you <3